Seyther/request-management/README.md

-# request-management
+# Request Management System
-Request Management System built using React &amp; NextJS
+- Built using ReactJS and NextJS